emlearn/emlearn/README.md

 * `eml_audio`: Melspectrogram

-Tested running on AVR Atmega, ESP8266 and Linux.
+Tested running on AVR Atmega, ESP8266, Linux and Windows.
+Mac OS should also work fine, please file a bug report if it does not.

 ## Installing